AztecProtocol/aztec-packages/README.md

 To update dependencies, do

 - yarn prepare
   from the root folder.
-This updates tsconfig.dest.json project references, package.json and the build_manifest.json file, all by scanning local project imports ("@aztec/circuits.js" e.g.).
+This updates tsconfig.dest.json project references and the build_manifest.json file via the references in package.json.
   Note this only handles imports to @aztec/\* packages.

-tsconfig is read by the following tools:

-- command line ESLint (./tsconfig.dest.json)
-- VSCode ESLint (tsconfig.dest.json in the root - linked to yarn-project/tsconfig.json)
-- VSCode tsserver (always reads nearest tsconfig.json)
-- we excplitiy build with ./tsconfig.dest.json
+The yarn-project/tsconfig.json file is read by tools that need to understand test files, such as vscode, eslint and jest, while we build with the per-package tsconfig.dest.json files.